 Opening a small business is a daunting challenge, however, and it takes the right insurance.
-The need for reliable insurance in Detroit is emphasized by the total of $12.8 million paid out in 2014 for business insurance claims.
-The best way to cover your liability and get the insurance you need is to form a close relationship with your Trusted Choice® Independent Agent.
+The need for reliable insurance in Detroit is emphasized by a total of $12.8 million paid out in recent years for business insurance claims.
+The best way to cover your liability and get the insurance you need is to form a close relationship with your Independent Insurance Agent.
 Your agent will get to know your business and find the best Detroit commercial insurance that fits your needs and your budget.

 If you manufacture a product or provide professional services, you also need product liability insurance or professional liability insurance, which are types of general liability insurance.
 According to a national study by the Insurance Information Institute, 71 percent of product liability awards and 53 percent of medical malpractice awards amounted to $1 million or more.
 The only way you can protect yourself against the liability you take on just by operating is to have the right insurance.